Cortlandt Matthews | Hank Miller | Rebekah Reddi | Jordan Rock

 Elissa is a Ph.D. student studying health communication at the University of Pennsylvania.
 When not singing, she can be found running regressions and the streets of West Philadelphia (though typically not at the same time), cooking, listening to podcasts, and attending chamber music concerts.

-Nathan Lofton enjoys an active career as a conductor, composer, and singer.
-Nathan has served on the musical staffs of the Boston New Music Initiative, the New England Conservatory Contemporary Ensemble, the Tanglewood Music Center, and the Mendelssohn Club of Philadelphia.
-Nathan’s compositions and arrangements have been performed by the Boston Modern Orchestra Project, the United States Navy Band, and members of the Boston Symphony Orchestra, the San Francisco Symphony, the Utah Symphony, and the Canadian Brass.
-As a former member of the Tanglewood Festival Chorus and Philadelphia Singers, Nathan has performed with the Boston Symphony and Philadelphia Orchestras on many occasions, including appearances at Carnegie Hall, the Lucerne and BBC Proms Festivals, and on PBS’s Great Performances.
+Nathan Lofton, baritone, enjoys an active career as a conductor, composer, singer, and educator.
+Nathan is a former Music Director of the Boston New Music Initiative and has also served on the music staffs of the Tanglewood Music Center and the Mendelssohn Club of Philadelphia.
+Nathan’s arrangements have been performed by the Boston Modern Orchestra Project, the United States Navy Band, and members of the Boston, San Francisco, and Utah Symphony Orchestras.
+Recent commissions have included arrangements for the Temple University Theater Department, Philadelphia Mural Arts, and the Mendelssohn Club of Philadelphia.
+As a professional choral singer, Nathan has performed with the Boston Symphony and Philadelphia Orchestras on many occasions, including appearances at Carnegie Hall, the Lucerne and BBC Proms Festivals, and on PBS’s Great Performances.
+At present, Nathan is on the faculty of Widener University, where he directs the Widener Chorale; a board member of the Boston New Music Initiative and the Chestnut Street Singers; and on the music staff of Opera Philadelphia.

 A native of San Francisco, Nathan is a graduate of the Ruth Asawa School of the Arts, the New England Conservatory, and Temple University.
-Nathan studied composition with Michael Gandolfi and Scott Wheeler, and conducting with Paul Rardin, Charles Peltz, and Hugh Wolff.
-Nathan has participated in conducting masterclasses sponsored by the American Choral Director’s Association and the Oregon Bach Festival with Simon Halsey, John Nelson, and Helmuth Rilling.
+Nathan has studied composition with Michael Gandolfi and Scott Wheeler, and conducting with Paul Rardin, Charles Peltz, and Hugh Wolff.
+Nathan has participated in conducting masterclasses sponsored by the American Choral Director’s Association, Chorus America, and the Oregon Bach Festival with Simon Halsey, Helmuth Rilling, and Robert Spano.

-Nathan lives in Center City with his girlfriend, Diana.
+Nathan lives in Center City with his fiancée, Diana.
 In their free time they enjoy cooking, exploring Philadelphia on foot, and plotting their next visit to New England.

 Hank Miller demonstrated little to no music ability until the age of three.
 At that point, to his mother’s great relief, he (finally!) showed some signs of being able to sing in tune.
 Debuting in his church’s cherub choir at the tender age of five, Hank hasn’t gone more than a year without singing in a choral ensemble since.
 Hank studied music and psychology at St. Mary’s College of Maryland, but probably put more time and effort into founding and directing Interchorus, his school’s first mixed a cappella group.